jgoldfar/octave-docker/README.md

 This repository builds containers for [Octave](https://octave.org/), primarily for the purposes of running continuous integration processes against MATLAB code.

+PRs welcome; this repository is otherwise minimally maintained.

 ## Setup

 build: